smadichetty/DIP_Project/README.md

 Step-by-Step Instructions to Run the Application

-1. Upload Files to MATLAB Online

 i.
-Log in to MATLAB Online: Go to MATLAB Online and log in using your MathWorks account. ii.
-Upload the Files: iii.
-Navigate to the Home tab in MATLAB Online. iv.
-Click Upload and select the MorphologicalMatchingApp.m file.
+Upload Files to MATLAB Online ii.
+Log in to MATLAB Online: Go to MATLAB Online and log in using your MathWorks account. iii.
+Upload the Files: iv.
+Navigate to the Home tab in MATLAB Online.
 v.
+Click Upload and select the MorphologicalMatchingApp.m file. vi.
 Similarly, upload the image files that you plan to use.

 Set the Current Folder
 Ensure that the folder containing MorphologicalMatchingApp.m is set as the current directory.
-You can do this by:
+It can be done this by:
 •	Using the Current Folder browser to navigate to the appropriate folder, or
 •	Typing the following command in the MATLAB Command Window: cd('path_to_the_folder')